-- Access to 24/7 care from anywhere through BCBSTX NurseLine and Personal Health Guides - \$0 for certain preventive generic prescription drugs - Prescription home delivery services through Express Scripts - General medicine and mental health support through RediMD and Teladoc - Add-on benefits such as rewards points, fitness membership, nutrition counseling and more - Low Insulin Copays Formulary insulin copays are capped at \$25 for a 31-day supply and \$75 for a 60- to 90-day supply.
-In 2024, you won't have to meet your deductible and you won't pay the full cost of the insulin. - SaveOnSP \$0 copays on specialty drugs covered under the SaveOnSP drug list after you meet your deductible
+- General medicine and mental support through virtual care - Add-on benefits such as rewards points, fitness membership, nutrition counseling and more - Low Insulin Copays Formulary insulin copays are capped at \$25 for a 31-day supply and \$75 for a 60- to 90-day supply.
+In 2025, you won't have to meet your deductible and you won't pay the full cost of the insulin. - SaveOnSP \$0 for specialty drugs covered under the SaveOnSP drug list after you meet your deductible